Franz Kafka: Commemorations

 3412 Kafka is an asteroid from the inner regions of the asteroid belt, approximately 6 kilometers in diameter.
 It was discovered on 10 January 1983 by American astronomers Randolph Kirk and Donald Rudy at Palomar Observatory in California, United States, and named after Kafka by them.

-Apache Kafka, an open-source stream processing platform originally released in January 2011, is named after Kafka.

 The Franz Kafka Museum in Prague is dedicated to Kafka and his work.
 A major component of the museum is an exhibit, The City of K. Franz Kafka and Prague, which was first shown in Barcelona in 1999, moved to the Jewish Museum in New York City, and finally established in Prague in Malá Strana (Lesser Town), along the Moldau, in 2005.
-The Franz Kafka Museum calls its display of original photos and documents Město K. Franz Kafka a Praha ("City K. Kafka and Prague") and aims to immerse the visitor into the world in which Kafka lived and about which he wrote.
+The museum aims with this exhibit to immerse the visitor into the world in which Kafka lived and about which he wrote.

 The Franz Kafka Prize, established in 2001, is an annual literary award of the Franz Kafka Society and the City of Prague.
 It recognizes the merits of literature as "humanistic character and contribution to cultural, national, language and religious tolerance, its existential, timeless character, its generally human validity, and its ability to hand over a testimony about our times".
 The selection committee and recipients come from all over the world, but are limited to living authors who have had at least one work published in Czech.
 The recipient receives $10,000, a diploma, and a bronze statuette at a presentation in Prague's Old Town Hall, on the Czech State Holiday in late October.

 San Diego State University operates the Kafka Project, which began in 1998 as the official international search for Kafka's last writings.

-Kafka Dome is an off-axis oceanic core complex in the central Atlantic named after Kafka.